 Third shift picks up around 5pm to 9pm, the all-important face time with clients.
 Showings with buyers, listing appointments with sellers and meet-ups with title companies, lenders and new construction preview events.I work nights and weekends, that’s just how I do it.
 Saturdays and Sundays are busy and scheduled as far in advance as possible.
 Clients come in from out of town wanting to see all the new listings, buyers want to sit down and talk logistics about making offers and sellers want their listings held open.

 It’s a daily rollercoaster of events that can be surreal, frustrating and exhausting.
 It’s also a very seasonal market.
 It’s not uncommon to work 7 days a week between March and June but it doesn’t stay busy like that all year long.
 Being a full time agent is still secondary to my home life.
-My husband and I have been married 18+ years and we have an 11 year old son and 14 year old daughter.
+My husband and I have been married 20+ years and we have an teenage son and adult daughter.
 We do pizza and high school football games on Friday (notably the only night I won’t take appointments).
 We see movies, we vacation a lot and we play some pretty intense Call of Duty.

 2. Which MLS do you belong to?